hardbyte/python-can/doc/interfaces/multicast_ip.rst

 It runs on UDP to have the lowest possible latency (as opposed to using TCP), and because normal IP multicast is inherently unreliable, as the recipients are unknown.
-This enables ad-hoc networks that do not require a central server but is also formally and unreliable network.
+This enables ad-hoc networks that do not require a central server but is also a so-called *unreliable network*.
 In practice however, local area networks (LANs) should most often be sufficiently reliable for this interface to function properly.

 .. note::